LLC vs. S Corporation

-For many business owners, selecting the right entity comes down to a choice between the Limited Liability Company (LLC) and the S-Corporation.
-These are the two most common forms of small business incorporation, with S-Corporations, or S-Corps, being the most popular business entity in America.
-While quite similar in many respects, LLCs and S-Corporations both have advantages over one another.
+For many business owners, selecting the right entity comes down to a choice between the limited liability company (LLC) and the S Corporation.
+These are the two most common forms of small business incorporation.
+While quite similar in many respects, LLCs and S Corporations both have advantages over one another.
 Which one is right for your business?

-An S-Corporation divides profits between its shareholders evenly.
-Someone with 30% of the stock would receive 30% of the profits while another with 10% of the stock would receive 10% of the profits, and so on.
+An S Corporation divides profits between its shareholders evenly.
+Someone with 30 percent of the stock would receive 30 percent of the profits, while another with 10 percent of the stock would receive 10 percent of the profits, and so on.

 This is not the case with the LLC.
-In an LLC, the members (akin to stockholders, although LLC’s usually issue “member units” as opposed to common stock) decide how profits should be divided.
-There may be someone with 10% of the “stock”, but they put in 30% of the work.
+In an LLC, the members (akin to stockholders, although LLCs usually issue “member units” as opposed to common stock) decide how profits should be divided.
+There may be someone with 10 percent of the “stock,” but they put in 30 percent of the work.
 This stockholder can receive more than what they have invested if the other members agree that they deserve it.

 The same goes with voting power.
-S-Corporations follow a more traditional structure by which voting power is determined by stock ownership.
+S Corporations follow a more traditional structure in which voting power is determined by stock ownership.
 An LLC can give more or less voting power to stockholders regardless of how much stock they may own.

-Forming an S-Corp does offer benefits not available to LLCs.
-If you have employees that you provide benefits to, an S-Corporation will get better deductions in regards to benefits (health insurance, disability, and more.)
+If you have employees that you provide benefits to, an S Corporation will get better deductions in regards to benefits (health insurance, disability and more.)